-Our pupils increasingly use electronic equipment on a daily basis to access the internet and share content and images via social networking sites.
+Our pupils increasingly use electronic equipment on a daily basis to access the internet and may share content and images via social networking sites, including Facebook, Twitter, MSN, Tumblr, Snapchat and Instagram, despite being age restricted.

 Unfortunately, some adults and young people will use these technologies to harm children.
 The harm might range from sending hurtful or abusive texts and emails, to grooming and enticing children to engage in sexually harmful conversations, webcam photography or face-to-face meetings.

 Pupils may also be distressed or harmed by accessing inappropriate websites that promote unhealthy lifestyles, extremist behaviour and criminal activity.

-The school's E-safety policy, available on the school website, explains how we try to keep pupils safe in school and protect and educate pupils in the safe use of technology.
+The school's E-safety policy, available on the website and from the school office, explains how we try to keep pupils safe in school and protect and educate pupils in the safe use of technology.
+This includes reference to the four C's - content/contact/conduct and commerce at relevant, age appropriate opportunities in the curriculum.
+This is covered in both the Computing and PSHE curriculums.
 Cyberbullying and sexting by pupils will be treated as seriously as any other type of bullying and will be managed through our anti-bullying procedures.
 Serious incidents may be managed in line with our child protection procedures.